marpledata/marple-installation/README.md

 - HTTPS (e.g. a reverse proxy in front of Marple)
 - VPN (to only allow authorized users to access the host)

+The Marple instance should be assigned to a fix URL to prevent phishing and establish trust in general.
+Preferably someting like `marple.yourcompany.com`, but `marple-your-company.azurecontainers.com` can also work.
+Deploying at a raw IP like `212.123.3.242` should be avoided.
+Even worse would be an IP changing on each deployment.

+## Backups

-Additionally, a backup system should be put in place, both for the raw data files and the database.
+A backup system should be put in place, for
+1. The raw data files (`.csv`, `.mat`, ...)
+2. The postgres storage (containing user data, notes, etc among other things)

 ## Updating